mozilla/data-docs/src/concepts/sql_style.md

 ## Join Conditions

-The `ON` or `USING` keyword should start on a new line indented one level more than the join keyword and be followed by the join conditions starting on the same line.
+The `ON` and `USING` keywords should start on a new line indented one level more than the join keyword and be followed by the join conditions starting on the same line.
 For example:

 **Good**: